ProjectSpectero/daemon-installers/README.md

         --overwrite
             By default Spectero's installer will only try to perform an upgrade if Spectero is installed.
-            Providing this argument will allow the installer to overwrite the installation if it is the latest version.
+            Providing this argument will allow the installer to overwrite the installation.